MongoEngine/mongoengine/README.rst

     # Run the test suites
     $ tox

-If you wish to run a subset of tests, use the nosetests convention:
+If you wish to run a subset of tests, use the pytest convention:

 .. code-block:: shell

     # Run all the tests in a particular test file
-    $ python setup.py nosetests --tests tests/fields/fields.py
+    $ pytest tests/fields/test_fields.py
     # Run only particular test class in that file
-    $ python setup.py nosetests --tests tests/fields/fields.py:FieldTest
-    # Use the -s option if you want to print some debug statements or use pdb
-    $ python setup.py nosetests --tests tests/fields/fields.py:FieldTest -s
+    $ pytest tests/fields/test_fields.py::TestField

 Community
 =========